-You can choose up to five courses (all now or some later).
+If you are applying for 2016 entry: you can choose up to five courses (all now or some later).
 There’s no preference order and your universities/colleges won’t see where else you’ve applied until after you reply to any offers you get.

 For these subjects you can only apply maximum of four courses in any one of medicine, dentistry, veterinary medicine or veterinary science.

 There are exceptions though – if you'll be a graduate at the start of the course, and you're applying for graduate medicine (course code A101) at the University of Cambridge, you could then also apply to medicine (course code A100) at Cambridge, as well as graduate medicine (course code A101) at the University of Oxford.
 (Some applicants will need to complete an additional application form to apply – visit the University of Oxford and the University of Cambridge websites for more information.)